aspin/website/README.md

 # aspin/website

 Source code for my personal website.
+Latest version can be found at https://aspin.dev.

-Latest version is currently under construction; old version can be found [here][1].
+An older version can be found [here][1].

 [1]: https://github.com/aspin/website/tree/v1